contensis/docs-delivery-dotnet/model/node-methods.md

 ### Remarks

 Will return *null* if an entry is not assigned, the associated entry does not exist or if the entry has not be published and the current version status is published.
+If the entry has not already been resolved then it will be auto-resolved when the method is invoked.

 ### Example